+This is a National Wildfire Coordinating Group (NWCG) course.
 Trains new firefighters in basic firefighting skills and the basic fire behavior factors that will aid them in the safe and effective control of wildland fires.
-Students will receive NWCG certification in S-130, S-190, and L-180.
+Receive an NWCG certification for S-130, S-190, and L-180 upon successful completion.

-1. Explain what the LCES (Lookouts, Communications, Escape Routes, and Safety Zones) system is and how it relates to the Standard Firefighting Orders.
+1. Explain what the LCES (lookouts, communication, escape routes, and safety zones) system is and how it relates to the Standard Firefighting Orders.

 2. Construct fireline to required standards using various methods.